micahwierenga/booj-coding/README.md

 ### Homework: freeCodeCamp
 **Applied Visual Design**<br>
 Push Elements Left or Right with the float Property :: Use the CSS Transform Property skewY to Skew an Element Along the Y-Axis
+**Object Oriented Programming**<br>
+Create a Basic JavaScript Object :: Change the Prototype to a New Object